-Very resistant, your Cotinus isn’t vulnerable to diseases.
+Very resistant, your Cotinus isn’t vulnerable to many diseases.
+If weakened by drought or overwatering, it might get infected by verticilium wilt, leaf spot, and rust.
 It also doesn’t seem to attract parasites and pests.

 This variety is particularly interesting, especially thanks to its purple-leaved cultivars such as the ‘Rubrifolius’ (deep purple with silvery overtones) and ‘Grace’ (light purple).
 The most famous is Cotinus coggygria ‘Royal Purple’ which has red-rimmed leaves.

-- The ‘Grace’ is the one shown in the first picture of this article, above.
+- The ‘Grace’ cotinus is shown above, near the beginning of this article.

 Similar enough to its cousin C. coggygria, C. obovatus is different in that it grows taller: it reaches heights of 30 feet (10 m).